My kin come from labouring stock:

 Their ruddy-faced Cath Kidson kids.

-Their far-from-the-madding-crowd ways.
+And far-from-the-madding-crowd ways.

-Or swift handshake.
+Or fumbled handshake.
 Choosing the last,

-We part without a backward glance,
+When we part without a backward glance,

-That distance breeds not distance
+That distance breeds not distance, but love?

-But love?
 Difficult to know.
-Harder to say.
+Harder to broach.